I made something for you! --> Click here to download the free Beginner's Guide to Grammar.

 This was taken right after Alice was born.

-You were probably able to identify Alice as a noun, but were you able to figure out what function Alice is serving in the sentence?
+If you've been studying grammar, you were probably able to identify Alice as a noun, but were you able to figure out what function Alice is serving in the sentence?
 Alice is something called an objective complement.

-Since these modify, name, or rename direct objects, you'll only find them in sentences that have direct objects.
-(That also means the sentence will have a transitive active verb.)
+An objective complement is a noun or adjective that completes the meaning of the verb and modifies, names, or renames the direct object.
+(Since these modify, name, or rename direct objects, you'll only find them in sentences that have direct objects.
+That also means the sentence will have a transitive active verb.)

 This music makes me happy.